Yum-Yum Continuation Pattern Trading Setup

 This is a 5-minute chart of the Russell 2000 E-mini futures.

 The lower panel shows the range of each candlestick with a 10-period simple moving average.
-If the bar range exceeds the average, it is a wide-range bar that fulfills our trading rule.
+If the bar range exceeds the average, it is a wide-range bar that fulfills our trading rules.

-- This session started with a bear trend before pausing in a triangle formation.
+- This session started with a bear trend before stopping to rest in a triangle formation.

-- A wide-range bar broke the day’s low after breaking out of the triangle.
+- A wide-range bar broke the low of the day after breaking out of the triangle.
 The lower panel highlighted that this bar had a range that was more than two times that of the 10-bar average.
-Therefore, this wide-range bar served as our setup bar, and we could place a sell-stop order below its low.
+This wide-range bar served as our setup bar, and we could place a sell-stop order below its low.

-- The following bar pushed below it and triggered our sell order.
-This immediate break-out showed urgency in the selling and confirmed the legitimacy of the bearish break-out.
+- The next bar pushed below it and triggered our sell order.
+This immediate breakout showed urgency in the selling and confirmed the legitimacy of the bearish break-out.

-This session ended with a strong bear trend, and the Yum-Yum continuation pattern got us in midway.
-It performed solidly as a trend continuation setup here.
+This session had a strong bear trend, and the Yum-Yum continuation pattern got us in midway.
+It performed solidly as a continuation setup here.